hz-b/rayx/docs/src/Introduction/06-Style-Guide.md

 ### Boolean

-All Boolean values should begin with is/can/has/etc. when possible.
+Boolean values should begin with is/can/has/etc. when possible.

-## Classes, Function and Variables
+### Classes, Function and Variables

 Class and object names are written in "PascalCase".
 Functions and Variables are written in "camelCase".